MeexReay/minceraftOS/README.md

 # minceraftOS

 OS that uses Minceraft as Desktop Environment. \
-Now it only starts minceraft and do nothing.
+Now it only launches minceraft and does nothing.

 ## Download iso file